wattrg/PIC/README.md

  ### Executing

-To execute the code run `../bin/PIC test.lua`.
+To execute the code run `../bin/PIC test.lua` from inside `PIC/exec`.
 This will run the test simulation.
 This file can be editted to suit your needs.
 For convience, `run.sh` will remove any output files, then start a new simulation using `test.lua`.